digital-land/digital-land.github.io/content/blog-post/beta-team.md

 > Data they can understand, use and trust enough to build into services to inform important decisions for their users.
 > Decisions which will help more people know where to build and how to go about building.
 > With the potential to diversify the housing marketplace, transform the relationship between communities and development,
-> and meet more people’s need for housing,
+> and meet more people’s need for housing.

 That’s our vision.
 It’s the reason we’re here, and it’s how our success will be measured and evaluated.